Near-Optimal Privacy-Preserving Learning for Max-Min Fair Multi-Agent Bandits: The max-min fair bandit problem

 \section{The max-min fair bandit problem}

 Assume that $N$ agents access $M$ arms with agent-dependent mean rewards $R_{n,m}$.
 The agents do not know the mean rewards and cannot communicate with each other.
 They need to learn the optimal arm assignment.
 Time $t$ is discrete and synchronized.
 Each time an agent $n$ chooses an arm $m$ she obtains a random reward $r_{n,m}$.
-When two agents access the same arm simultaneously, a collision occurs and the reward of the colliding agents is $0$.
-We define for each arm and action profile $\va=[a_1,\ldots,a_n]$, where $a_n$ is the arm selected by agent $n$, a collision indicator $\eta_{m}(\va)$ by:
+When two agents access the same arm simultaneously, a collision occurs, and the reward of the colliding agents is $0$.
+We define for each arm and action profile $\va=[a_1,\ldots,a_N]$, where $a_n$ is the arm selected by agent $n$, a collision indicator $\eta_{m}(\va)$ by:

 The instantaneous utility of agent $n$ at time $t$ is now given by $u_n(t)=\eta_{a(t)}(t)r_{n,a_n}(t)$.
 The agents are cooperating in the sense that they can follow a predefined shared protocol, but they cannot exchange information regarding the rewards they collected or their preferences.
-Without loss of generality, we will now assume that $N=M$, since the availability of extra arms simplifies the coordination process.
+For simplicity of exposition, we assume that $N=M$, since the availability of extra arms simplifies the coordination process.
+In the concluding remarks of the paper, we discuss the cases $M>N$ and $M<N$.
 The max-min allocation problem can be described as finding the value $\gr^*$ and permutation $\pi^*$ which satisfy:

+We now define the set of optimal allocations, since there might be multiple optimal allocations.
+Let the set of optimal allocations be

+Without loss of generality, we assume $A_1\neq S_n$, since then the problem trivializes.
+Define the gap $\gD$ by